calebbrenden/my-site/contact.md

 layout: page
 title: CONTACT
 sidebar_link: true
-description: this is a page with a contact form to request photography or videography services. this will send an email directly to me.
+description: this is a page with a contact form to request photography or videography services. this will send an email directly to caleb.
 author: Caleb Brenden
 ---